mathwhiz1212/proxmox-notes/ZFS.md

 `4404938314048604666` is the GUID of the removed drive.

 You'll want to use that to replace the drive.
-You don't actually need it unless there's a problem, but if there's a problem, you need it (See: https://askubuntu.com/a/305981).
+You may be able to get away with not using the GUID, but there are cases where you need it (See: https://askubuntu.com/a/305981).

+Make the failed drive offline:

+`zpool offline hardpool 4404938314048604666`

+Then replace it with the new drive:

 `zpool replace hardpool 4404938314048604666 /dev/disk/by-id/ata-ST1000DM003-1ER162_Z4Y2PWLM`